almachelouche/middleman/content/email/PH/repurchase/016/All.md

 color='''white'''

 	title = '''We want to celebrate with you!''' copy = '''Hello <%${user['FirstName']}%><br /><br />We hope that you’re still loving your <%${user.CustomAttribute['Model']}%> as much as we love having you be a part of our Ford family!<br /><br />This month, we at Ford Philippines are celebrating our 20th year anniversary, and we couldn't think of any other way to celebrate than with you!
-For the entire month of September, you can drive away with an EcSport for an All-In Low Down Payment of ₱68,000 or just ₱7,698 monthly or a large cash discount of ₱35,000 <br /><br />This deal ends September 30, 2017, so hurry to your nearest Ford dealer today.''' cta1_text = '''FIND OUT MORE'''
+For the entire month of September, you can drive away with a brand-new EcoSport for an All-In Low Down Payment of ₱68,000 or just ₱7,698 monthly or a large cash discount of ₱35,000.<br /><br />This deal ends September 30, 2017, so hurry to your nearest Ford dealer today.''' cta1_text = '''FIND OUT MORE'''
 	cta1_url = '''https://www.ford.com.ph/shopping/hot-deals/2016/hot-deal-2/'''
 	cta1_link_name = '''deal_search'''